DylanBahia/601cpp/README.md

 This repository contains code which can find a stable matching in the stable marriage problem, and code which can check if any proposed matching is stable.
 All the code in this repository has been written for a C++17 compiler.
 It is recommended that the entire repository is downloaded before compiling and running any of the code.

+If using Linux, open the command line and change the directory to that in which the code has been downloaded.
+If using Windows, see 'windows.md'.

 # Format for preference tables and matching
 ## Preference tables